synchronal/medic-ex/guides/installation.md

 and an optional list of opts that will be sent to `System.cmd/3`.
 For example: `["Seeding DB", "mix", ["run", "priv/repo/seeds.exs"]]`

-Your `.medic.update.exs` file can have a combination of built-in commands and custom commands:
+Your `.medic/update.exs` file can have a combination of built-in commands and custom commands:

 ```elixir
 [